IC-DevOps-Career-Path/ic-devops-batch3/git-assignment-1.md/git-assignment-1.md

 1. Soft
 2. Mixed by default if we use git reset without mention any command soft or hard git will use mix.
 3. Hard

+nothing to change just performig git rebase in this stage